theoport/prog-image/README.md

 ## Task

-_Below the task that this repository solved_
+_Below the task that this project was submitted in response to_

 You are a member of a team that has been tasked with developing a programmatic image storage and processing service called ProgImage.com.